uber-archive/vis-academy/docs/demos/scatterplot-overlay.md

 ```

 Then let's edit our `ScatterplotLayer` to have the color depends on pickup or dropoff by changing
-the getColor callback
+the `getColor` callback

 ```js
   getColor: d => d.pickup ?
 PICKUP_COLOR : DROPOFF_COLOR,

 ```
-That's all you need to render a scatterplot layer with deck.gl.
-Let's go over just some properties of the `ScatterplotLayer` above:
+That's all you need to render a scatter plot layer with deck.gl.
+Let's go over
+just some properties of the `ScatterplotLayer` above:

 ##### `data` {Array}
 Data for the layer.
 In this case, it's our Taxi data set.